What type of content do you primarily create?

 Descript

-Descript's AI voice feature is one part of a much larger suite of tools.
-To train it, you need to record a specific statement live, or you can record it on another device and upload it.
-I tried the second option and had some trouble with my recording being an unsupported file type, but I got there eventually.
+Descript's AI voice cloning feature is one part of its comprehensive suite of audio editing tools.
+To train your AI voice clone, you need to record a specific statement live, or you can record it on another device and upload it.
+I tried the second option and encountered some issues with unsupported file types, but eventually got it working after checking the required formats.

 Here's what they sounded like:

 The voices generated with the two options were very similar to each other—so similar I had to load them into different tracks in Audition to see if they were exactly the same (they aren't).
-So I'm not sure how much adding additional audio factored into the voice.
+This raised questions about how much the additional audio actually contributed to the voice cloning quality.

-But once I got it running, Descript’s AI voice generator was straightforward to use.
-It was the most robotic-sounding of all the voices and didn’t have any direct controls to change the pacing or expressiveness.
-For that, Descript recommends creating multiple voices with different delivery styles—I could have made a second voice where I read the statement faster, or with more expressiveness.
-But for this test, I stuck with the garden-variety voice.
+Once set up, Descript's AI voice cloning tool was straightforward to use.
+Among all the tools tested, it produced the most robotic-sounding voice and lacked direct controls for adjusting pacing or expressiveness.
+Descript's recommended workaround is creating multiple voice clones with different delivery styles—I could have created a second voice where I read the statement faster or with more emotion.
+For this evaluation, however, I stuck with the standard voice clone.

 Despite having less control over the output, Descript did well on the mom test.
 My mom said the voices sounded good, albeit less expressive and less like me than other voices.